Take part in the democratic process

 Our policy and accountability committees encourage public participation.
 You can take part in a number of ways:

 Members of the public can be appointed as co-opted members of a policy and accountability committee, subject to certain provisions.
-There are five policy and accountability committees mostly meeting six times a year.

 You may have local or special knowledge which would be of use to policy and accountability committees in their deliberations on specific topics.
 You could be invited to participate for discussion of this one item.